landofcoder/go-lang-gin-postgresql-example/README.md

 # go-lang-gin-postgresql-example
-Deploying a Golang RESTful API with Gin, SQLC and PostgreSQL - Example use Gin and Postgre Sql
+Deploying a Golang RESTful API with Go using Gin, Gorm and PostgreSQL - Example use Gin and Postgre Sql

+##
+$ go run main.go